 Test run comparison

 If you want to compare HTML reports, you need to open them side by side and look for the differences and correlations on your own.
 With JtlReporter that comparison is only four clicks away.
 And it does not stop there.
 You can even drill down in response time and throughput trends for each endpoint.

 If you run your performance tests regularly as a part of your delivery pipeline, you might set up performance thresholds for response time, error rate, and throughput.
-With each new report processing, it checks the long-term averages for the same environment.
+With each new report processing, it checks the values against a baseline report.
 In case the performance did degrade above set up thresholds, you will get an alert in the report detail.

 JtlReport will perform some performance analysis automatically for you.
 It aims to help you to interpret the outcome of the measurements and warn you if there might be an issue related to an overloaded system under tests.
 Currently, JtlReporter checks three areas, and if any of them evinces poor performance it will mark it and provide you with the details of why it might be so.

 The performance of the bottom 1% of requests and how it differs from the average response time, as if the difference is very high it might mean that some of the users will suffer poor performance and that the system under test might have been overloaded under given circumstances.

 Steady response time performance.
 It checks the minimum response time against the average.
 Again the values should not be very different.
 In case these two values are too unlike it means the tested system struggled to handle the load.

 Steady throughput performance.
 The application goes through all the drops in throughput performance and if there is any significant drop it will warn you about it.

 Set up a notification for an external service to be informed on a newly processed performance test report.

 Currently only MS Teams, GChat and Slack are supported.